The national register where you enter your organ and tissue donation decision.

-It’s important to tell your family your decision about being an organ donor.
+It’s important to tell your family your decision about being an organ and tissue donor.
 They’ll have the final say.

-When you die, they need to agree before your organs can be donated.
+When you die, they need to agree before your organs and tissue can be donated.
 They’re more likely to follow your wishes if they already know about them.

 How to register

-You can do this online, using an app or filling in a printed form.
+You can register online, using an app or filling in a printed form.

 You can register online through: